How machine learning can support fraud detection in online payments

 - •How Airwallex can help with payment fraud detection

 The pandemic catalyzed the digitization of many businesses and changes in customer shopping behavior.
-Through this, digital payment transaction volume grew by 25 percent globally between 2019 and 2020.¹ While the growth in online transactions has had many benefits for businesses, it has also raised a new challenge: increased online fraud.
+Through this, digital payment transaction volume grew by 25 percent globally between 2019 and 2020.¹ While the growth in online transactions has had many benefits for businesses, it has also raised a new challenge: increased online payment fraud.

 The scale of online payment fraud